-Wellbutrin is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression in adults.
+Wellbutrin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression in adults.
 Wellbutrin may help manage neuropathic pain.
 Wellbutrin is sometimes prescribed to treat depression associated with multiple sclerosis (MS).
-Wellbutrin is also known by its drug name, Bupropion.
+Wellbutrin is also known by its drug name, bupropion.

 Wellbutrin is an atypical antidepressant.
 Wellbutrin is believed to work by changing the balance of neurotransmitters in the brain.